veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 - running end-to-end tests on Windows (via BrowserStack) and noting any issues that arise (`yarn test:e2e_windows`)

 See [SECURITY.md](/SECURITY.md) for more details

+### Testing

+We are using a combination of unit tests and end-to-end tests to validate the code base.
+Unit tests are written using [`jest`](https://jestjs.io/) and [`enzyme`](http://airbnb.io/enzyme/).
+We have made the decision not to test for correct styling, but rather focus on the logic in the components.
+We currently have over 200 tests that are run by CircleCI on every commit.
+PRs are not approved if code is added to the app without sufficient testing.
+PRs should not be merged if the tests do not pass.

+We are using [Testcafé](https://devexpress.github.io/testcafe) to write end-to-end tests.
+The e2e test suite can be run locally via `yarn test:e2e` (with `yarn dev` running).
+We also run our tests on Windows using the cloud service [BrowserStack](https://www.browserstack.com) using the command `yarn test:e2e_windows` (with `yarn dev` not running and the environment variables `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` set appropriately).

 ### Contributing to GitHub repo